 Results of analysis of AQTF / NCVER statistical data relating to our student's demographics are referred to in planning processes.

 Annual Review of AQTF Compliance

-Held once a year, this is the responsibility of the Further Education and Training Coordinator.
-The results of this review are fed back to the Committee of Management once the review has taken place.
+Held once a year, this is the responsibility of the Education Coordinator.
+The results of this review are fed back to the Manager once the review has taken place.

 Areas covered include -